Wolves clamp down on defense in 101-91 win over Pacers

 Minnesota's reserves went on a 12-0 run to open the fourth quarter and take an 84-73 lead — its biggest of the game.
 Derrick Rose scored four of his 11 points during the run to put the Wolves ahead after they trailed by one entering the fourth.

-After allowing 140 points in a loss Saturday to Dallas, Minnesota's defense tightened Monday against a Pacers team that scored 132 points its last time out.
-The Wolves held Indiana to just 38.8 percent shooting from the floor in the first half.
+After allowing 140 points in a loss Saturday to Dallas, Minnesota's defense clamped down Monday against a Pacers team that scored 132 points its last time out.
+The Wolves held Indiana to just 38.8 percent shooting from the floor in the first half, the lowest shooting percentage of any opponent so far this year.
 The 91 points allowed was the first time Minnesota held a team under 100 this season.

 Indiana shot over 55 percent in two of its first three games before shooting 39.6 percent on Monday.